Dave Chappelle: Philanthropy

 In 2004, he donated his time to Seeds of Peace International Camp, a camp located in Otisfield, Maine, which brings together young leaders from communities in conflict.

 Chappelle supports his high school, Duke Ellington School of the Arts.
 He has financially contributed to the school over the years, visited and gave a commencement speech.
 During his acceptance speech at the 2017 Emmy Awards, Chappelle gave a shout-out to D.C.
 Public Schools.
 In November 2021, the school was set to rename their auditorium in Chappelle's honor.
 Following controversy in response to jokes made in The Closer, the renaming ceremony was delayed until April 2022.
 Instead, Chappelle made an unannounced stop at the school to host a school assembly and Q&A session, asking only students who had an issue with Chappelle to come forward to ask questions.
 Following the assembly, the school decided to go forward with renaming the auditorium, respecting the wishes of school co-founder Peggy Cooper Cafritz.

+In 2020, Yellow Springs' NPR radio station, WYSO, was headquartered in a leaking and maintenance-needy old building on the campus of Antioch College, and was considering a move to Dayton, a much larger market.
+Believing the station was part of the lifeblood of the town, Chapelle purchased an historic schoolhouse in late 2020 and offered in 2021 to renovate it for WYSO, as well as add a new addition, if WYSO could be persuaded to stay in Yellow Springs.
+The station agreed, and the ribbon cutting on the new facility was held in April of 2026.